-At The Hive, Kaitlin leads the development of all our Visual Arts missions, from outdoor installations through to working with nature-based materials, printing and ceramics.
+Having joined The Hive in 2016 originally as a lead facilitator, Charlotte now leads the development of all our Visual Arts missions, from outdoor installations through to printing and film, encouraging the use of nature-based materials.

 The Hive works with a wide range of expert facilitators.
 Some have been with us since we started.
 Others joined us more recently.
 Some work with us across several missions.
 Others bring specialist skills to specific missions.
 Their background is hugely varied - they may be artists, film-makers, teachers, actors, architects, botanists, herbalists, bushcraft experts, forest school practitioners, kite makers, woodworkers, bee keepers, etc. - but a passion for sharing their skills and expertise with children is common to all of them.